Updated April 2026

 Visas In most cases not required in advance.
 South Africa is an exception.
 Entry lasts 90 days.

-Border formalities Relatively straightforward from Spain or Mauritania.
+Border formalities Straightforward from Spain or Mauritania.
 See getting there and immigration procedure (from the north).
-Flying in in October 2022, they asked you to fill out a health and location form; no Covid passes needed.

 Mountain and Desert pistes

-Morocco is more popular than ever and rightly so; it’s the best place to explore the fringes of the Sahara without a trans-Saharan commitment.
-And while not long, some of the routes are as scenically impressive as anything in the Sahara.
+Morocco is getting popular than ever and rightly so; it’s the best place to explore the fringes of the Sahara without a trans-Saharan commitment.
+And while not long, some of the routes are as scenically impressive as anything in the Sahara, though in fact mountain pistes are more interesting.

-Here in WS there are pistes and now roads going inland until you come across the militarized Berm (wall; right) which separates the Moroccan-controlled coastal portion of Western Sahara from the Polisario Free Zone inland (see this).
-Other people’s travel in WS here and here and here (with maps) and here, but be aware there are landmines in this area which are not always clearly marked.
+In the flat expanze of WS there are pistes and now roads going inland until you near the militarized Berm (‘sand wall’; right) which separates the Moroccan-controlled coastal portion from the Polisario Free Zone inland (see this).
+Be aware there are landmines in this area which are not always clearly marked.

-In the Western Sahara (coast road or elsewhere) checkpoints are frequent and handing out a pre-printed form with your details saves time.
+In the Moroccan part of Western Sahara (coast road or elsewhere) checkpoints are frequent and handing out a pre-printed form with your details saves time.
 You can download a Word template for the form (as left) by clicking this.

 From Morocco to Mauritania

-There is now a fuel station right on the frontier at N21° 21.8′ W16° 57.6′, 80-odd kms south of Motel Barabas where there is also fuel and food.
+There is a fuel station right on the frontier.
 The next fuel is up to double the price at the junction for Nouakchott.
-Because of this, the Mauritanians may not take well to stacks of jerrican full of Moroccan fuel.
+Because of this, the Mauritanians may not take well to stacks of jerricans full of Moroccan fuel.
+Be discreet.

 For full details on the Moroccan-Mauritanian border see the Mauritania page.